VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 esp for women, poc
 people watching
 no google, stack overflow

+## Coding interviews are all too often a vanity exercise subject to bias

 ## Coding interviews are the basis for an entire cottage industry dedicated to help you "ace" them